 The “Sputtering” Engine

-The hallmark sign of a rusting, clogged fuel filter is a “sputtering” engine sound when accelerating, especially you’re driving highway speeds.
+The hallmark sign of a rusting, clogged fuel filter is a “sputtering” engine sound when accelerating, especially if you’re driving at highway speeds.
 This can indicate that rust is prohibiting the fuel from traveling through the filter.
 Your car will still run, it just won’t run well… and this is a dangerous problem to ignore.
 If our filter is clogged, the dirt that used to get filtered out will be able to enter your fuel injectors, which are very costly to replace.

 Maintenance and Prevention